Elisp: Buffer Functions

 What is a Buffer

-A buffer in emacs is an area the displays text, for reading or modification.
-Content of file is represented in a buffer, so is any prompt, shell, dir listing, chat mode, etc.
+A buffer in emacs is an area that displays text, for reading or modification. e.g. content of file, messages, program output, dir listing, chat mode, shell, prompt, etc.

 For emacs lisp programers, a buffer is a special emacs lisp data structure that holds text, and allows you to search or edit it in a efficient way, programatically.
 You can think of it as a enhanced string data structure for storing large text for modification.